zedlopez/ifm/Examples/AViewOfGreenHills.md

 Location: Adjacent rooms and routes through the map
 RecipeLocation: Continuous Spaces and The Outdoors
 Index: LOOK [direction] command
-Description: A LOOK [direction] command which allows the player to see descriptions of the nearby landscape.
+Description: A ``look`` [direction] command which allows the player to see descriptions of the nearby landscape.
 For: Z-Machine